 Chattel slavery was practiced in the Danish West Indies from around 1650 until July 3, 1848, when Colonial Governor Peter von Scholten issued an emancipation proclamation.
 The Danish government, however, then enacted rules that kept people enslaved by contracts for another two years.
-Moreover, in 1847, a year before the Governor’s decree, the government instituted a gradual emancipation plan that freed the children born to enslaved laborers from that point would be free.
-It further stated that all slavery would cease entirely in 1859.
+In 1847, a year before the governor’s decree, the government instituted a gradual emancipation plan stating that henceforth children born to enslaved laborers would be free.
+In addition, all forms of slavery would cease entirely in 1859.

 Each October 1 (Contract Day) workers were allowed to leave their plantations and enter into contracts with new plantation owners.
-On October 1, 1878, workers gathered on the island of St. Croix to protest wages and the harsh living conditions they were forced to live in.
+On October 1, 1878, workers gathered on the island of St. Croix to protest low wages and harsh living conditions.
 This gathering turned into a riot.
-Participants threw stones at Danish soldiers, who soon barricaded themselves in the town Fort on the island.
+Participants threw stones at Danish soldiers, who soon barricaded themselves in the town fort on the island.
 The riots were said to be organized and led by three women: Mary Thomas, Axeline Elizabeth Salomon, and Mathilda McBean.

 The Danes arrested approximately 400 people.
 Twelve were sentenced to death and immediately executed.
-Another 39 were sentenced, but 34 had their sentences commuted to shorter terms.
-Among the last group were Mary, Axeline, and Mathilda who were sent to the Women’s Prison, Christianshavn, in Copenhagen, Denmark in 1882.
-They then returned to Christiansted, St. Croix in 1887, to serve out the remainder of their sentences.
+Another thirty-nine were sentenced, but thirty-four had their sentences commuted to shorter terms.
+Among the last group were Thomas, Salomon, and McBean, who were sent to the women’s prison, Christianshavn, in Copenhagen, Denmark in 1882.
+They returned to Christiansted, St. Croix in 1887, to serve out the remainder of their sentences.
 These three women became known as “The Three Queens.”

 In 2004, historian Wayne James discovered historical documents that suggested the role of a fourth Queen, Susanna Abramsen, also known as Bottom Belly.
-St. Croix has a Queen Mary Highway in her honor, and The Three Queens fountain was commissioned by the St. Thomas Historical Trust and unveiled in 2005 on St. Thomas.
-Each statue holds a tool in their hands used in the revolt; a flaming torch, a sugarcane knife, and a lantern.
+St. Croix has a Queen Mary Highway in her honor.
+The Three Queens Fountain was commissioned by the St. Thomas Historical Trust and unveiled in 2005.
+Each woman in the statue holds a tool used in the revolt, a flaming torch, a sugarcane knife, and a lantern.
 In 2018, artist Jeanette Ehlers and La Vaughn Belle created the I Am Queen Mary monument in the port of Copenhagen.
 The statue is twenty-three feet tall and is Denmark’s first public monument to a black woman.